Please submit writing only after reading and following submission guidelines

 Nervous about participating and submitted a writing sample?

 No worries.
-You are welcome to come to a meeting to see how it works and submit your writing for the following month if you would like to join in and we are not at capacity for members.
+You are welcome to come to a meeting to see how it works and submit your writing for the following month if you would like to join in.
 We try to keep submissions to no more than six per month to keep meetings manageable.
 The goal is to critique writing constructively while paying due respect to the writer and the work.
 We are not an intimidating group and hope to create a place where writers feel safe to share their craft and improve upon it in a supportive environment.

 Critique Groups are open to members and non-members alike.